 There are many causes of vomiting in dogs.
 Some are mild, like motion sickness, and others are more severe.
 They could have eaten something suspect, it could be due to a diet change, or it may be a viral infection.
 If the vomiting persists, it may be time to add an anti-vomiting medication for dogs into the mix.

-Before administering any medication, have your vet evaluate your dog to find the cause of the vomiting.
-Medications for vomiting can be used alone, but are commonly used in a multi-layered approach to address the different aspects contributing to the dog's upset stomach.
+Before administering any medication, have your veterinarian evaluate your dog to find the cause of the vomiting.
+Medications for vomiting can be used alone but are commonly used in a multilayered approach to address the different aspects contributing to the dog's upset stomach.

-Cerenia is a newer medication that can be given in injectable form under the skin or orally in a tablet.
-The medication is designed to be given once a day for four to five days, and will typically substantially reduce nausea and vomiting.
-Dogs who continue to vomit despite the administration of this drug may have a more serious condition and should return to the vet for a recheck.
-If the dog is vomiting to the point where it won't hold down a pill, the injectable form may be required until the vomiting stops.
+Cerenia will take effect quickly, and improvement signs in your dog should follow.
+If Cerenia does not work and your dog continues to vomit despite the administration of this drug, your dog may have a more serious condition and should return to the veterinarian for a recheck.
+If the dog is vomiting to the point where they won't hold down a pill, the injectable form may be required until the vomiting stops.

-If the vomiting is secondary to a stasis of the bowel, metoclopramide can be indicated.
-For dogs that have had severe colitis, GI surgery or bloat, the bowel may have slowed or stopped, causing digestive fluid or food to back up in the stomach.
+If the vomiting is secondary to a stasis of the bowel, metoclopramide, also known as Reglan and Maxolon, can be a medication of choice.
+For dogs who have had severe colitis, GI surgery, or bloat, the bowel may have slowed or stopped, causing digestive fluid or food to back up in the stomach.

-Omperazole is designed to slow acid production in the stomach.
+Omperazole, commonly known as Gastrogard and Prilosec, is designed to slow acid production in the stomach.
 Dogs with ulcers from any cause can often feel sick and vomit due to their raw stomach wall.
 Omperazole will cut production of the acids eroding the wall, facilitating healing.
 This medication is often used in conjunction with other medications, as it works over time and offers limited immediate relief.